April 09, 2025

 Core inflation, year over year

 Steady wage growth on the back of strong corporate profits and structural labor shortages will likely support a recovery in domestic consumption and keep core inflation robust at around 2% in 2025.
-More importantly, a virtuous cycle of wages and inflation will continue to strengthen—a positive development after decades of economic and market stagnation—potentially justifying further Bank ofJapan (BoJ) rate hikes.
+More important, a virtuous cycle of wages and inflation will continue to strengthen—a positive development after decades of economic and market stagnation—potentially justifying further Bank ofJapan (BoJ) rate hikes.

 1.0%